 How to Remove Wine From a Weighted Blanket

 Stains happen.
-Soda, tea, coffee, wine, any drink.
+Soda, tea, coffee, wine, or any other drink.
 If you sleep beneath your weighted blanket every night, it’s bound to need some spot cleaning.

 If you have a washable weighted blanket, you have a few options for getting tough stains out.
 Let’s discuss, shall we?